-Competency 0 = Not 1 = Implementing 2 = Implementing 3 = Implementing Implementing Basic Practices Proficient Practices Exemplary Practices Applying knowledge of family systems, strengths, needs, and culture in the application of evidence-based strategies to support family influences on children's learning and mental and behavioral health.
+Competency 0 = Not Implementing 1 = Implementing Basic Practices 2 = Implementing Proficient Practices 3 = Implementing Exemplary Practices Applying knowledge of family systems, strengths, needs, and culture in the application of evidence-based strategies to support family influences on children's learning and mental and behavioral health.
 Candidate does not show evidence of family system and cultural collaboration.
 Candidate shows evidence of consideration of culture and family systems in collaboration planning and implementation.
-And candidate implements a collaborative problemsolving model that includes data collection and demonstrates culturally sensitive strategies and accommodations of family systems, strengths and needs.
+And candidate implements a collaborative problem-solving model that includes data collection and demonstrates culturally sensitive strategies and accommodations of family systems, strengths and needs.
 And candidate uses data to show positive outcomes of the collaboration process on a child's learning and/or mental and/or behavioral health.
 Strengthening interactions among family, school, and community providers for enhancement of academic and social-behavioral outcomes for children.
 Candidate provides evidence of collaboration within a single system only (e.g., school system only).
-Candidate provides evidence of strengthening the relationship between family and school personnel, with both parties contributing to the problemsolving process to enhance child outcomes.
+Candidate provides evidence of strengthening the relationship between family and school personnel, with both parties contributing to the problem-solving process to enhance child outcomes.
 And candidate provides evidence of ongoing or extended collaboration among school and family that include strategies designed to be implemented in the home (e.g., parenting interventions) that fit the context of the child's family environment.
 And candidate includes evidence of improved academic, mental, and/or behavioral performance as a result of the collaboration efforts between home, school, and community providers, including follow-up actions.
-Domain Reflections Candidate describes tasks performed without self- evaluation or analysis and does not reflect on specific collaboration partners, activities, or elements.
-Candidate describes some activities that require cultural competency and family systems.
-And candidate identifies some personal strengths and areas for growth related to collaboration skills and outcomes.
-Candidate identifies specific instances of strengths and areas for growth in collaboration across cultures and family systems.
-And candidate describes ways to address areas for further development of collaborative partnerships among school, family and Candidate includes specific, actionable plans (e.g., creating ongoing collaborative partnerships, identifying community partners) for maintenance of collaborative model of problem-solving with an emphasis on cultural and family system dynamics.
+Domain Reflections Candidate describes tasks performed without self- evaluation or analysis and does not reflect on specific collaboration partners, Candidate describes some activities that require cultural competency and family systems.
+And candidate identifies some personal strengths and areas for Candidate identifies specific instances of strengths and areas for growth in collaboration across cultures and family systems.
+And candidate describes ways to address areas for Candidate includes specific, actionable plans (e.g., creating ongoing collaborative partnerships, identifying community partners) for maintenance of